automl/neps/docs/reference/declarative_usage.md

 ...
 ```

-## If your use case involves experimenting with different searcher settings
+### If you experimenting a lot with different searcher settings
 ```yaml
 # Basic NEPS Configuration Example
 run_pipeline: